 If you are an international student with an F-1 visa, you will need to apply for a CPT so that you may do a paid internship with a company in the US.
-To obtain a CPT, please fill out this form (PDF) and have it signed by the Director of Undergraduate Studies (Tom Doeppner), then bring it and your offer letter to OISSS at least two to three weeks before your internship is to begin.
+To obtain a CPT, please visit https://www.brown.edu/about/administration/international-student-and-scholar-services/students/F1-Student/f-1-student-employment/cpt/cpt-undergraduates and follow the instructions for professional-track students.

 While we do not give course credit for internships, we officially recognize their importance via the optional Professional Track.
 The requirements for the professional tracks include all those of the standard tracks, as well as the following:

-- Students must complete two two-to-four-month full-time professional experiences or internships, doing work that is related to their concentration programs.
-Such work is normally done within an industrial organization, but may also be at a university under the supervision of a faculty member.
+- Students must complete full-time professional experiences doing work that is related to their concentration programs, totalling 2-6 months, whereby each internship must be at least one month in duration in cases where students choose to do more than one internship experience.
+Such work is normally done at a company, but may also be at a university under the supervision of a faculty member.